Trey133/jekyll-now/_posts/tutorials/17-10-07-Creating-A-Log-Watcher-With-Perl.md

 <li>Perl5 (I will be using v5.26.0)</li><br /><br />
 </ul>
 </div>
 <p>Let's begin by adding our header.
-The will tell Perl that we want to use ANSIColor.
+Then we will tell Perl that we want to use ANSIColor.
 We are using this to<br />
 easily distinguish the different logs by color coding them.</p>
 <figure>
 <a href="http://programthirteen.com/images/perlog-header.png">